fcdm25/FamilyVisaBot/README.md

 # FamilyVisaBot
-Get notified about potential timeslots available in VFS Global
+Get notified about potential timeslots available in VFS Global.
+Written in Python language.

 Step 1: Download the chromedriver.exe compatible with your Chrome version.
 Refer to Chrome links.url file.
 Store chromedriver.exe in the FamilyVisaBot project folder.